ProPublica: Many of the uber-rich pay next to no income tax - WTMJ

 WASHINGTON (AP) — The rich really are different from you and me: They’re better at dodging the tax man.

 Amazon founder Jeff Bezos paid no income tax in 2007 and 2011.
-Tesla founder Elon Musk’s income tax bill came to zero in 2018.
-And financier George Soros went three straight years without paying federal income tax, according to a report out Tuesday from the nonprofit investigative journalism organization ProPublica.
+Tesla founder Elon Musk’s income tax bill was zero in 2018.
+And financier George Soros went three straight years without paying federal income tax, according to a report Tuesday from the nonprofit investigative journalism organization ProPublica.

 The federal tax code is meant to be progressive — that is, the rich pay a steadily higher tax rate on their income as it rises.
 And ProPublica found, in fact, that people earning between $2 million and $5 million a year paid an average of 27.5%, the highest of any group of taxpayers.